Homemade Croutons bring the flavor and the crunch—perfect on salad, soup, or straight off the pan!

 Recipe Notes

-Note 1:ย This recipe works with any bread.
-For a soft, melt-in-your-mouth texture, use 5 slices of Texas Toast, which is thicker than regular bread and ideal for homemade croutons.
-Thin bread cooks unevenly.
-Aim for 1-inch thick slices.
+Note 1: This recipe works with any bread.
+For a soft, melt-in-your-mouth texture, use 5 slices of Texas Toast, which is thicker than regular bread.
+Thin bread cooks unevenly, so aim for 1-inch thick slices.
 Artisan baguettes also work well.
-Use about 4 heaping cups.

 Nutrition